Gladstone Regional Council area

 |Gladstone Regional Council area||2016||2011||Change|

-In 2016, there were 257 resident workers who caught public transport to work (train, bus, tram or ferry) in Gladstone Regional Council area, compared with 400 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).
+In 2016, there were 257 resident workers in Mining who caught public transport to work (train, bus, tram or ferry) in Gladstone Regional Council area, compared with 416 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

-The major differences between the method of travel to work of the resident workers (Mining) of Gladstone Regional Council area and Queensland were:
+The major differences between the method of travel to work of the Mining resident workers in Gladstone Regional Council area and the Queensland workforce were:

-- A larger percentage of resident workers (Mining) travelled to work by Bus (22.9% compared to 12.8%)
+- A smaller percentage of resident workers who travelled by car, as driver (38.1% compared to 48.6%)

-- A smaller percentage of resident workers (Mining) travelled to work by Did not go to work (14.0% compared to 17.6%)
+- A smaller percentage of resident workers who did not go to work (14.0% compared to 17.6%)

-The largest changes in the method of travel of work of the resident workers (Mining) in Gladstone Regional Council area between 2011 and 2016 were:
+The largest changes in the method of travel to work of the Mining resident workers in Gladstone Regional Council area between 2011 and 2016 were: